JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-06-18-sbiobertresolve_rxnorm_augmented_en.md

 ## Description

 This model maps clinical entities and concepts (like drugs/ingredients) to RxNorm codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
-It trained on the augmented version of the dataset which is used in previous RxNorm resolver models.
-Additionally, this model returns concept classes of the drugs in `all_k_aux_labels` column.
+Additionally, this model returns concept classes of the drugs in `all_k_aux_labels` column in the metadata.

 ## Predicted Entities